rjverheijden/UNICIT_ICI_physical_activity/README.md

 # UNICIT ICI physical activity

 This repository contains the script of the article: Verheijden _et al._ **Physical activity and checkpoint inhibition: association with toxicity and survival** J. Natl.
 Cancer Inst.
-2023.
-[Physical activity and checkpoint inhibition: association with toxicity and survival](https://doi.org/10.1093/jnci/djad245).
+2023. [https://doi.org/10.1093/jnci/djad245](https://doi.org/10.1093/jnci/djad245).

 Two R-scripts where used: